- This event has passed.

 - Gain knowledge of key trends and practices in English language development and the language of STEM

-This presentation will be of particular interest to elementary and middle-grade educators in dual-language, ESL, math, reading, and science programs, as well as to school and district leaders.
-There will be time to get your questions answered at the end of the presentation.
+This recorded presentation will be of particular interest to elementary and middle-grade educators in dual-language, ESL, math, reading, and science programs, as well as to school and district leaders.

 About the Presenters